logo

 Recently, JEEC attended a NAIT hiring fair, and a group of students from Portage College in Lac La Biche toured local businesses to see what working in Jasper would be like.
 Student recruitment primarily focuses on programs in culinary arts, hospitality, tourism and business.

-Employers are able to participate in Jasper Works at no change, since this initiative is funded by the provincial Small Community Opportunity Program.
+Employers are able to participate in Jasper Works at no change, since this initiative is funded by the provincial Small Community Opportunity Program and the Labour Market Partnership Program.

 Jasper Works is not only for small businesses but also for larger employers which receive thousands of resumes each season, such as the Fairmont Jasper Park Lodge.
 Veluw said JEEC’s recommendations can help narrow down those employers’ searches.